-- Insert the Dell Systems Management Tools and Documentation media in your media drive.

-The boot menu is displayed.
+- 1. Insert the Dell Systems Management Tools and Documentation media in your media drive.
+The boot menu is displayed. - 2.
+On the Advanced Options screen, select USCBOOT to reboot the system to Lifecycle Controller.

-- 2. Press <F3>.

-The Advanced Options screen is displayed.

-- 3. Select USCBOOT to reboot the system to USC. - NOTE: USC boot is supported only on 11g or later systems.
-You have an option to use USC or continue with SBUU. - NOTE: Ensure that iDRAC6/BMC and UEFI BIOS is preset and configured, and System Services and Intelligent Platform Management Interface (IPMI) are enabled.
+NOTE: Lifecycle Controller boot is supported on PowerEdge yx2x and yx1x systems.
+You have an option to use Lifecycle Controller GUI or continue with SBUU.

+NOTE: Make sure that iDRAC6/BMC and UEFI BIOS is preset and configured, and System Services and Intelligent Platform Management Interface (IPMI) are enabled.